What Is PEX Plumbing and How Does It Work?

 How long does PEX plumbing last compared to copper pipes?

-PEX plumbing typically lasts 40-50 years when properly installed indoors, while copper pipes can last 50-70 years or more.
-However, PEX offers superior freeze resistance and won't develop the corrosion-related pinhole leaks that commonly affect copper in certain water conditions.
+PEX plumbing typically lasts 40 to 60+ years when properly installed indoors, while copper pipes can last 50 to 70 years or more.
+PEX-A often achieves 60+ years and PEX-B 50+ years, with both offering superior freeze resistance and immunity to the corrosion-related pinhole leaks that affect copper.
 The slightly shorter lifespan is offset by significantly lower installation costs and reduced risk of freeze damage.
 Quality and installation practices affect both materials' longevity more than the materials themselves.

 Is PEX plumbing safe for drinking water in my home?